Amalfi Coast, Italy

 Local restaurants

-A two-minute wander from Casa Angelina, La Strada is a very friendly little restaurant, offering fresh fish, good steaks and excellent Italian wines.
-In Praiano, we also love Trattoria San Gennaro for its fine views, informal atmosphere and fuss-free yet fantastic pizzas.
-At night, you can dine on the balcony and see the lights of Positano twinkling across the bay.
-Nestling in a quiet cove, a short boat ride from the hotel, Trattoria Da Armandino, (+39 089 874087) is a family-run restaurant on the seashore with a very local flavour: recipes have been handed down the generations and local musicians frequently come to sweeten the air.
+A two-minute wander from Casa Angelina, La Strada and La Moressa are very friendly local haunts, offering perfectly charred pizzas and excellent Italian wines.
+Hiding in a quiet cove, a short boat ride from the hotel, Trattoria Da Armandino is a family-run restaurant on the seashore with a very local flavour: recipes have been handed down the generations and local musicians frequently come to sweeten the air.

 Reviews